OpenTermsArchive/engine/CONTRIBUTING.md

 > The service id is the case sensitive name of the service declaration file without the extension.
 For example, for `Twitter.json`, the service id is `Twitter`.

-You can also only validate the schema structure:
+Since this operation fetches documents and could be long, you can also validate the declaration structure only:

 ```
 npm run validate:schema $service_id